gicanon/driverless_car_assignment/README.md

 My approach to the development of the driverless car

-The development of all these scenarios werent easily than expected. <br>
+The development of all these scenarios werent easily than expected.
 However with the help of the UML diagrams and the driverless car outline (link will be added), I had a basis for the development.
 During developing I needed to modify the UML class diagram in order to advance my ideas.
-It will be a major accomplishment to design the UML class diagram without modifying the classes and methods.
+It will be a major accomplishment to design the UML class diagram and other diagrams without modifying the classes and methods.

+My biggest challenge was the development of the first scenario.
+It is a object-oriented program where a user can register an account and log in with the registered account name and password.
+After the right entry the user can start the travel, update their profile, delete their account or log out of their account.
+All these features are accessible without interrupting the code through the loop `while True`.
+Since the methods are depended with each other the code achieved a higher level of complexity.
+Therefore the code needed to run and test many times until the desired features have been achieved.

 The development of all these scenarios werent easily than expected.
 However
 ## Getting Started